ErikPohl-Lot49-Projects/Erik-Pohl-Repo/python/readme.md

 Also, I am getting much better and some of this is old code.

-Were Python my day-job, I'd apply the same level of ever-vigilance of it and be addressing the code during a work day, rather than after, when I'm not as fatigued.
+Were Python my day-job, I'd apply the same level of ever-vigilance to it, and I would address the code during a work day when I'm still fresh and have coffee / tea in me.

 Thanks in advance for holding your nose!